Victorino Márquez Bustillos

 Victorino Márquez Bustillos (2 November 1858 – 10 January 1941), was a Venezuelan lawyer and politician, and was provisional president of Venezuela from 1914 to 1922.
 Although Bustillos was elected by Congress, General Juan Vicente Gómez remained the real power behind the presidency.
 Victorino Márquez died in Caracas on 10 January 1941, aged 82.

+During his presidency, legislation was passed in 1917 that was described by one observer as “the beginning of labor legislation in the country.”
+Known as the Law of Workshops and Public Establishments, this legislation established compulsory rest days, the duty of employers to ensure health and safe working conditions, and an eight-and-a-half-hour workday, which was extendable by mutual agreement.

 Early life

 Márquez was the son of Victorino Márquez and Virginia Bustillos.
 He married Enriqueta Iragorry Briceño.

 Political career

 State of Los Andes

 The political career of Márquez began in modern-day Trujillo under the governments of Juan Bautista Araujo and Leopoldo Baptista.
 While in Trujillo, he served as director of the newspaper El Trujillano for ten years between 1877 and 1887.
 In 1890, the State of Los Andes – which today are the states of Mérida, Trujillo and Táchira – chose Márquez to be their deputy.

 Crespo government

 In 1892, despite being the second cousin of the recently overthrown President Raimundo Andueza Palacio, Márquez joined the Legalist Revolution, which was led by Joaquín Crespo.
 One year later in 1893, Crespo promoted him to the position of brigadier general.